Evolutionary psychology of religion: Religion as a by-product

 Justin L. Barrett in Why Would Anyone Believe in God?
 (2004) suggests that belief in God is natural because it depends on mental tools possessed by all human beings.
 He suggests that the structure and development of human minds make belief in the existence of a supreme god (with properties such as being superknowing, superpowerful and immortal) highly attractive.
 He also compares belief in God to belief in other minds, and devotes a chapter to looking at the evolutionary psychology of atheism.
 He suggests that one of the fundamental mental modules in the brain is the Hyperactive Agency Detection Device (HADD), another potential system for identifying danger.
-This HADD may confer a survival benefit even if it is over-sensitive: it is better to avoid an imaginary predator than be killed by a real one.
-This would tend to encourage belief in ghosts and in spirits.
+This HADD may confer a survival benefit even if it is over-sensitive: it is better to avoid an imaginary predator than to be killed by a real one.
+This would tend to encourage belief in ghosts and spirits.
 According to Justin L. Barrett, having a scientific explanation for mental phenomena does not mean we should stop believing in them.
 "Suppose science produces a convincing account for why I think my wife loves me — should I then stop believing that she does?"

 Though hominids probably began using their emerging cognitive abilities to meet basic needs like nutrition and mates, Terror Management Theory argues that this happened before they had reached the point where significant self- (and thus end-of-self-) awareness arose.
 Awareness of death became a highly disruptive byproduct of prior adaptive functions.
 The resulting anxiety threatened to undermine these very functions and thus needed amelioration.
 Any social formation or practice that was to be widely accepted by the masses needed to provide a means of managing such terror.
 The main strategy to do so was to "become an individual of value in a world of meaning … acquiring self-esteem [via] the creation and maintenance of culture", as this would counter the sense of insignificance represented by death and provide: 1) symbolic immortality through the legacy of a culture that lives on beyond the physical self ("earthly significance") 2) literal immortality, the promise of an afterlife or continued existence featured in religions ("cosmic significance").

+Robert Sapolsky isolates potential neurological and evolutionary adjuvants for religious belief.